palvarezc/b-decay-unbinned-machine-fit/README.md

 ## Roadmap

-* Get checked (regards to relativistic mass) coeffs from Mark
-* Add cmdline flag to control randomization (sign, use largest, constant etc.)
+* Add cmdline flag to control randomization (sign, use largest, use model, constant etc.)

+Plots:

 * Plot CP averaged/antisymmetric observables?
-* Implement test statistics (arXiv:1504.00574 chapter 5)
+* Implement test statistics (arXiv:1504.00574 chapter 5) (Use largest range)
-* Plot C9 vs C10.
-Do we trust uncertainties?

-* Change coefficient randomization to -/+ 2x and show discrete symmetries exist
-* Compare SM vs NP (Use same largest range) for std err/pulls.
-Compare P values.
+* Implement P-value comparison?
+(Use largest range)
-* Compare different optimizer learning rates for speed/std err/pulls
-* Compare different optimizer momentum for speed/std err/pulls
-* Use pulls to find out what params are biased
-* Show pulls when starting coefficients at generated values
-* Bullet main ideas for report (do more reading/check notes)
+* Implement likelihood distributions?
+* Plot C9 vs C10

+Cleanup:

 * Lazy importing for BW?
 * Make CSV reading into module/write tests.
 * Cleanup plotter/write docs
 * Split signal.py into other files (e.g. observables, decay_rate).
 Sort coeffs vs amplitudes params.
 * Check/complete all docstrings
-* How do errors propagate from uncertainty in mass terms?
 * Get scripts to output plots for scientific publication.
 Make plotting work in PyCharm and at CLI.
-* Write documentation of why AMSGrad works over Adam
+* Rename/document all scripts
+* Test all scripts/unit tests
+* Ensure default optimizer params are sensible
+* Document commands for how data and figures were generated for report
+* Put paper in repo

+Further:

 * Add real signal values for a_00_l and a_00_r.
 * Tune the optimizer better to improve fitting performance and quality.